 Are you having problems with your hard disk performance on Windows 10?
 Check out our guide on how you can address this problem.
+Is Windows freezing randomly?

 It is a powerful tool provided by Microsoft that can help diagnose hard drive issues from minor fragmented portions of the drive up to the most problematic bad sectors.

-As we all know, hard drive contains moving parts that wear out in the long run.
-While your hard drive is due to fail in the long run, many factors can contribute to its longevity, like random power outages, improper use of your computer, and mishandling of your PC.
+As we all know, a hard drive contains moving parts that wear out in the long run.
+While your hard drive is due to fail in the long run, many factors can contribute to its longevity, like random power outages, improper use of your computer, and mishandling your PC.

 But how does Windows CHKDSK work?

-Well, the CHKDSK tool uses a multipass scan on your hard drive to diagnose potential issues like file system errors, bad sectors, or a problematic partition of your drive.
+The CHKDSK tool uses a multipass scan on your hard drive to diagnose potential issues like file system errors, bad sectors, or a problematic partition of your drive.
 Besides diagnosing problems with your hard disk, Windows CHKDSK also attempts to repair issues detected with your hard disk.

 Today, we will show you how to use the Windows Check Disk tool so that you can run the CHKDSK command on your system.